 The lively town of Millau occupies a beautiful site in a bend of the River Tarn at its junction with the Dourbie.
 It’s enclosed on all sides by impressive white cliffs, formed where the rivers have worn away the edges of the causses, especially on the north side, where the spectacular table-top hill of the Puech d’Andan stands sentinel over the town.
-Millau owes its original prosperity to its position on the ford where the Roman road from Languedoc to the north crossed the Tarn, marked today by the truncated remains of a medieval bridge surmounted by a watermill jutting out into the river beside the modern bridge.
+Millau owes its original prosperity to its position on the ford where the Roman road from Languedoc to the north crossed the Tarn, marked today by the truncated remains of a medieval bridge surmounted by a watermill, which juts out into the river beside the modern bridge.
 Nowadays the most famous thing about Millau is the spectacular viaduct that lies just to the west of town.

 From the Middle Ages until modern times, thanks to its proximity to the sheep pastures of the causses, the town was a major manufacturer of leather, especially gloves.
 Although outclassed by cheaper producers in the mass market, Millau still leads in the production of top-of-the-range goods.